Howard Cornick

 Howard Cornick was an American politician from Arizona.
 He served a single term in the Arizona State Senate during the 6th Arizona State Legislature, holding one of the two seats from Yavapai County.

-Cornick was born in Knoxville, Tennessee in 1874 or 1875.
-He was a graduate of University of Tennessee College of Law.
+Cornick was born in Knoxville, Tennessee, in 1874 or 1875.
+He was a graduate of the University of Tennessee College of Law.
 He moved to Arizona in 1918, becoming a partner in the law firm of Favour and Baker, before eventually forming his own law partnership, Cornick and Carr.
-He died in Prescott, Arizona on September 2, 1945.
+He died in Prescott, Arizona, on September 2, 1945.